-One of the current limitations of Japanese IC transit cards like Suica is they have a daily storage limit of ¥20,000.
+One of the current limitations of Japanese IC transit cards like Suica is they have a storage limit of ¥20,000.
 Suica will not accept more than that.
-Transit cards were conceived long before the arrival of smart connected devices and designed for local area transportation.
+Transit cards were conceived long before the arrival of smart connected devices and designed for local area transit.

 This is part of the reason why systems like Mobile Suica and smartEX have a separate Shinkansen e-ticket that piggybacks on Apple Pay Suica and Mobile Suica.
 Wouldn’t it be nice to just touch and go Apple Pay Suica for Shinkansen travel like regular trains with no special ticket purchase?